What is a garden leave ?

 However, they can utilize online platforms, attend industry events, or seek professional development opportunities to expand their network discreetly.

 Additionally, taking advantage of the time to enhance their skills or pursue certifications can boost their marketability.
+Starting a new job during garden leave is generally prohibited by contractual obligations, although employees may search for one.

 Employees on garden leave must navigate their legal obligations, such as non-compete or non-solicitation clauses.